Tony Puletua

-Puletua joined the Hull Kingston Rovers, on loan in 2015 from the Salford Red Devils.
-He made 13 appearances, scoring one try for the Hull Kingston Rovers, and retired on 18 September 2015.
+Puletua joined Hull Kingston Rovers, on loan in 2015 from the Salford Red Devils.
+He made 13 appearances, scoring one try for Hull Kingston Rovers, and retired on 18 September 2015.

 Background

 Puletua was born in Auckland, New Zealand.
 He is of Samoan descent.

 Penrith Panthers

 Puletua played his junior rugby league with the St Mary's Saints before being signed by the Penrith Panthers.
-Puletua made his début for the Penrith Panthers in 1997 and played at second row in the Panthers team which defeated the Sydney Roosters in the 2003 NRL Grand final.
+Puletua made his debut for the Penrith Panthers in 1997 and played at second row in the Panthers team which defeated the Sydney Roosters in the 2003 NRL Grand final.
 As 2003 NRL premiers, the Panthers travelled to England to face Super League VIII champions, the Bradford Bulls in the 2004 World Club Challenge.
 Puletua played at second-row forward in the Panthers' 22–4 loss.
 He was captain of the team from January 2006.
 Puletua's brother, Frank, also played for the Penrith Panthers, retiring from professional rugby league in April 2011.
 On 4 October 2006, TP was selected to be a part of the Perinth Panthers' Team Legends.
 Used to celebrate the 40th anniversary of the Panthers, Puletua was alongside Penrith legends Mark Geyer, Brad Fitler and Rhys Wesser.